qintarra/C-Sharp/Tasks/Exceptions_task/README.md

 - Method of matrices addition.
 - Method of matrices subtraction.
 - Method of matrices multiplication.
-- Raise exceptions specified in XML comments to class methods (standard and user).

 ### The Advanced level requires implementation of the following functionality:

 - All completed tasks of Low level.
-- Overloaded operator “+” for matrices addition.
+- Overloaded operator `+` for matrices addition.
-- Overloaded operator “-” for matrices deduction.
+- Overloaded operator `-` for matrices deduction.
-- Overloaded operator “*” for matrices multiplication.
+- Overloaded operator `*` for matrices multiplication.
+- Define the class of user exception - **MatrixException**.
+- Raise exceptions specified in XML comments to class methods (standard and user).